chrisgoringe/Custom-classifier-training/readme.md

 # Custom Classifier Training

-Script to train (and evaluate) a custom image classifier in a way that is suitable for use with the Custom Classifier ComfyUI nodes (or for any other use, for that matter).
+Script to train (and evaluate) a custom image classifier in a way that is suitable for use with the Custom Classifier ComfyUI nodes (coming soon!).

+They are generic models, so should work for any other use for that matter.

 ## Install